Before we begin

 Beneath the Masoretic surface, an older theology is visible: a Most High God (El Elyon) who presides over a council of divine beings.
 One of those beings – Yhwh – received Israel as his assigned territory.
 Over time, Yhwh's priesthood promoted him to the position of supreme deity, and the scribes edited the texts to support that claim.

 But the edits were not perfect.
 Psalm 82 survived.
-Deuteronomy 32:8–9 survived in the Dead Sea Scrolls.
+Deuteronomy 32:7–9 survived in the Dead Sea Scrolls.
 Exodus 6:3 accidentally admits the patriarchs did not know Yhwh's name.
-Genesis 14 still has Melchizedek serving El Elyon.
-Psalm 110 still places Jesus in a priesthood that belongs to the Most High, not to Yhwh.
+Genesis 14 still has Melchizedek serving El Elyon – and the New Testament still places Jesus in that priesthood (Hebrews 7:12), not in Yhwh's Levitical order.

 For Christians, this has a direct implication.
 If Jesus is a priest in the order of Melchizedek – and Melchizedek serves El Elyon – then Jesus' authority comes from above Yhwh, not from within Yhwh's system.
 The redactors tried to collapse the hierarchy.
 But the evidence they left behind points upward – to a God above the god they were promoting.